 With all that in mind, then, the secret to understanding the cost of video production is understanding what kinds of features will actually add to the cost of your video.

-How many people are we shooting?
+How many people are we filming?
 If you have one central character, one interview can only take so much time - and your video isn't likely to be all that long and complex.
-Extra interviews usually make your video better, but they take more time - to shoot, to log, to edit into the final product - and those hours add up.
+Extra interviews usually make your video better, but they take more time - to film, to log, to edit into the final product - and those hours add up.

 Extra Production Details